conversejs/converse.js/docs/source/setup.rst

     To fix this, make sure that the webserver's timeout is slightly higher.
     In Nginx you can do this by adding ``proxy_read_timeout 61;``;

+    From Converse 4.0.0 onwards the default ``wait`` time is set to 59 seconds, to avoid this problem.

 .. _`session-support`: